 During the year under Review, neither any application was made nor any proceedings were pending under Insolvency and Bankruptcy Code, 2016.

-21. The Details of Difference Between Amount of the Valuation Done at the Time of One - Time Settlement and the Valuation Done While Taking Loan from the Banks or Financial Institutions Along with the Reasons Thereof
+22. The Details of Difference Between Amount of the Valuation Done at the Time of One - Time Settlement and the Valuation Done While Taking Loan from the Banks or Financial

 Not Applicable

-The Company has not given any guarantees under section 186 to any person or body corporate except loan to employees of the Company as per Company’s policy for employees and investment in mutual funds.
+The Company has given the following guarantees under section 186 to its Associate Company i.e, Waveoptix Defence Solutions Private Limited, however Company has not granted any Loan or Guarantee to any person or body corporate except loan to employees of the Company as per Company's policy for employees and investment in mutual funds.

 The details of Loans given, Investments made and guarantees given and securities provided under the Section 186 of the Companies Act, 2013, have been provided in the notes to the Financial Statements.

-23. Details of Significant & Material Orders Passed by the Regulators or Courts
+24. Details of Significant & Material Orders Passed by the Regulators or Courts

-There are no significant material orders passed by the Regulators / Courts which would impact the going concern status of the Company and its future operations.
+There are no significant material orders passed by the Regulators / Courts which would impact the going con¬ cern status of the Company and its future operations.

-24. Maintenance of Cost Records and Cost Audit
+25. Maintenance of Cost Records and Cost Audit

 Maintenance of Cost Records has been specified by the Central Government, under sub -section (1) of section 148, of the Companies Act, 2013, and records has been made and maintained for year under review.
-However, the provisions of cost audit are not applicable to the Company for the financial year 2023-24.
+However, the provisions of cost audit were not applicable to the Company for the financial year 2023-24.

-M/s.
+Further, based on the recommendation of the Audit Committee, M/s.
 Y.S.
-Thakar & Co., Cost Accountants, were appointed with the approval of the Board to carry out the cost audit for F.Y.
-2024-25.
-Based on the recommendation of the Audit Committee, M/s.
-Y.S.
-Thakar & Co., Cost Accountants, being eligible, have also been appointed by the Board of Directors in their meeting held on 25.05.2024 as the Cost Auditors for F.Y.
-2024-25.
-The remuneration to be paid to M/s.
-Y.S.
-Thakar & Co., for F.Y.
-202425 is subject to ratification by the shareholders at the ensuing AGM.
+Thakar & Co., Cost Accountants, being eligible, have also been appointed by the Board of Directors in their meeting held on 21st August, 2025 as the Cost Auditors for F.Y.
+2025-26 to carry out the cost audit.
+The remuneration to be paid shall be subject to ratification by the shareholders at the ensuing annual general meeting of the Company.

-The Company’s policy on Directors’ appointment and remuneration and other matters provided in Section 178(3) of the Companies Act, 2013 is available on the website of the Company at and have been displayed on website https://www. krishnaallied.com.
+The Company's policy on Directors' appointment and remuneration and other matters provided in Section 178(3) of the Companies Act, 2013 is available on the website of the Company at and have been displayed on website https://www.krishnaallied.com.

-26. Formal Annual Evaluation
+27. Formal Annual Evaluation

-27. Statutory Auditors
+28. Statutory Auditors

 At the 8th Annual General Meeting held on 30.11.2021, M/s.
-CNK & Associates LLP, Chartered Accountant (FRN: 101961W), were appointed as Statutory Auditors of the Company to hold the office till the conclusion of the 13th Annual General Meeting to be held in relation to the financial year ended on 31.03.2026.
-The Report issued by M/s.
-CNK & Associates LLP, Chartered Accountant (FRN: 101961W), Statutory Auditor for FY 2023-24 does not contain any qualification, reservation, adverse remark or disclaimer.
+CNK & Associates LLP, Chartered Accountant (FRN: 101961W), were appointed as Statutory Auditors of the Company to hold the office till the conclusion of the 13th Annual General Meeting to be held in relation to the financial year ended on 31.03.2026 and is eligi¬ ble to act as Statutory auditor for the current financial year.

-28. Secretarial Audit Report
+29. Secretarial Audit Report

-DRP & Associates., Company Secretaries, Vadodara, were appointed as Secretarial Auditors of the Company to conduct secretarial audit pursuant to the provisions of Section 204 of the Companies Act, 2013.
-The secretarial audit of the Company has been conducted on a concurrent basis in respect of the matters as set out in the said rules and Secretarial Audit Report given by DRP & Associates., Company Secretaries, Vadodara, Secretarial Auditor of the Company forms part of this report and is marked as Annexure-MI.
+The secretarial audit of the Company has been conducted on a concurrent basis in respect of the matters as set out in the said rules and Secretarial Audit Report given by DRP & Associates., Company Secretaries, Vadodara, Secretarial Auditor of the Company forms part of this report and is marked as Annexure-III.

 There are no qualifications, reservations or adverse remarks made by DRP & Associates., Company Secretaries, Vadodara, Secretarial Auditors of the Company, in their report.

-29. Annual Return
+30. Annual Return

 In compliance with Section 92(3) and 134(3)(a) of the Act, Annual Return is uploaded on Company's website and can be accessed at https://www.krishnaallied.com

-30. Disclosure Under Rule-5 of the Companies (Appointment And Remuneration) Rules, 2014
+31. Disclosure Under Rule-5 of the Companies (Appointment And Remuneration) Rules, 2014

-Disclosure required under Section 197 of the Companies Act, 2013 read with Rule-5 of the Companies (Appointment and remuneration) Rules, 2014 have been annexed as Annexure- IV.
+Disclosure required under Section 197 of the Companies Act, 2013 read with Rule-5 of the Companies (Ap¬ pointment and remuneration) Rules, 2014 have been annexed as Annexure- IV.

-31. Particulars of Contracts or Arrangements Made With Related Parties
+32. Particulars of Contracts or Arrangements Made With Related Parties

-Contracts or arrangements with related parties referred to under Section 188 of the Act, entered into during the year under review, were on an arm’s length basis.
-No material contracts or arrangements with related parties were entered into during the year under review.
+Contracts or arrangements with related parties referred to under Section 188 of the Act, entered into during the year under review, were on an arm's length basis.
+No material contracts or arrangements with related par¬ ties were entered into during the year under review.

-The particulars of contracts or arrangements with related parties given in “Form AOC-2” are given in Annexure VI forming part of this Report.
+The particulars of contracts or arrangements with related parties given in “Form AOC-2" are given in Annex¬ ure VI forming part of this Report.

-32. Corporate Governance
+33. Corporate Governance

 As per regulation 15(2) of the Listing Regulation, the Compliance with the Corporate Governance provisions shall not apply in respect of the following class of the Companies: